awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 1. María tells Zhang about his new responsibilities and limitations\.

 **Task 1:** María must first create a managed policy to define the boundary for the new users\.
 María will allow Zhang to give users the permissions policies they need, but she wants those users to be restricted\.
 To do this, she creates the following customer managed policy with the name `XCompanyBoundaries`\.
+This policy does the following:
-This policy allows users full access to several services, limited self\-managing access in IAM, and denies users access to the Amazon S3 logs bucket or the `i-1234567890abcdef0` Amazon EC2 instance\.
++ Allows users full access to several services
++ Allows limited self\-managing access in IAM
++ Denies users access to the Amazon S3 logs bucket or the `i-1234567890abcdef0` Amazon EC2 instance

 ```
 {